jspears/bobamo/Readme.md

 * Sortable - Fields are sortable.
 * Easy - Well easy is in the eye of the beholder.
 * Wizard Support - If the fields are grouped as described below you get a wizard interface.
 Nice if you like wizards.
+* Finders - Just add a static function with no arguments, or one with a display property to your  mongoose class and a new finder is created.